MITgcm/MITgcm/doc/contributing/contributing.rst

 appropriate edits to your pull request, re-``git add`` and re-``git commit`` any newly modified files, re-``git push``.
 Anytime changes are pushed to the PR, `GitHub Actions <https://docs.github.com/en/actions>`_ will re-run its tests.

-The maintainers will not review your PR until all `GitHub Actions <https://docs.github.com/en/actions>`_ tests pass.
+The MITgcm head developers will not review your PR until all `GitHub Actions <https://docs.github.com/en/actions>`_ tests pass.

 .. _contrib_manual: